lucapette/website/content/writing/my-experience-with-go.md

 can write.
 That's why I call it "testing experience"; writing tests is more than just tooling.

-Writing tests is possibly my favorite Go activity because:
+Writing tests is possibly my favourite Go activity because:

 - I can go far enough without external libraries